wavesoft/CCLib/README.md

     |  Command  |   Data 0  |   Data 1  |   Data 2  |
     +-----------+-----------+-----------+-----------+

+The only exceptions are:

-The only exception is the brust-write command (CMD_BRUSTWR), where up to 2048 bytes might follow the 4-byte frame.
+  * The brust-write command (CMD_BRUSTWR), where up to 2048 bytes might follow the 4-byte frame, and
+  * The instrunctionset update command (CMD_INSTR_UPD), were 16 bytes must follow the 4-byte frame.

 The Teensy/Arduino will always reply with the following 3-byte long frame: